-In August 2018 the Urban Institute (an economic think tank based in Washington, D.C.) published a new report about first-time home buyers, mortgage lending, and related topics.
+The Urban Institute (an economic think tank based in Washington, D.C.) published a new report about first-time home buyers, mortgage lending, and related topics.
 One of the key insights related to FHA loans.

 A lot of first-time home buyers in Washington and Oregon still favor the Federal Housing Administration’s mortgage insurance program.
 In those states and elsewhere across the country, first-timers make up 83% of FHA loan originations.
 That’s up from around 75% during the recession.

 Definition: An FHA loan is originated within the private sector, like other types of mortgages.
 But it’s also insured by the federal government.
 This insurance protects lenders from losses relating to borrower default.
 As a result of this backing, the qualification criteria for FHA loans can be more “forgiving” than other mortgage programs.

 “The Federal Housing Administration (FHA), which makes low-down payment loans available to borrowers with less than perfect credit, has typically focused on the first-time homebuyer market, with first-timers making up about 80 percent of their total originations.
 That share fell to around 75 percent during the recession but has slowly crept up to nearly 83 percent today.”

 Low Down Payment, Flexible Criteria

 Based on this report, it’s clear that a lot of first-time buyers in Washington and Oregon prefer to use FHA loans.
 But why?
 What is it about this program that attracts first-timers.